kyouryuukunn/renpy-ActionEditor3/README.md

  If `config.developer` is True, pressing Shift+U or +(add image) textbutton on ActionEditor to open Image Viewer.

- Defined image tag and attribute textbuttons are shown in this viewer.
+ Defined image tags and attribute textbuttons are shown in this viewer.
  You can filter them by the text entered in the top-most text entry field.
- The completion feature is also availabe by tab.
+ The completion feature is also available by tab.

- When these textbuttons get focus and the same image name exist as these text, the image is shown.
+ When these textbuttons get focus and the same image name exists as these text, the image is shown.
  Pressing the textbutton add that text to the filter if the same image name doesn't exist as that text. the image is added to ActionEditor if that exist and viewer is opened by ActionEditor.  the image name is outputted to the clipboard if that exist and viewer isn't opened by ActionEditor.

- Pressing clipboard buton at the bottom also outputs the filter string to clipboard
+ Pressing clipboard button at the bottom also outputs the filter string to clipboard

  Sound Viewer